Bruno Guimarães: Lyon

 On 29 January 2020, Guimarães signed with Ligue 1 side Lyon on a four-and-a-half-year contract.
-The transfer fee paid to Athletico Paranaense was reported as €20 million, who also secured a 20% sell-on clause.
+The transfer fee paid to Athletico Paranaense was reported as €20 million, which also secured a 20% sell-on clause.

 Newcastle United

 On 30 January 2022, Guimarães joined Premier League club Newcastle United on a four-and-a-half-year contract for a reported fee of up to £40m.
 He made his debut on 8 February as a late substitute in a 3–1 win against Everton.
 He scored his first goal for Newcastle with a "powerful back-heel volley" in a 2–1 victory at Southampton on 10 March, on his full debut game.
 He scored his first brace for Newcastle in a 2–1 victory against Leicester City on 17 April, with his second coming in the 95th minute, winning the game.
-On the 31 December 2022, Newcastle United held a moment of respect for the passing of the Brazilian footballer Pele.
-In respect to Pele, Guimarães wore the Brazilian national shirt.
+On 31 December 2022, Newcastle United held a moment of respect for the passing of the Brazilian footballer Pelé.
+In respect to Pelé, Guimarães wore the Brazilian national shirt.

+On 7 October 2023, Guimarães signed a new five-year contract with the club.

+Guimarães ran 423 km across 37 matches in the 2023–24 Premier League, the most from any player that season.
+After Matt Ritchie's transfer to Portsmouth, on 8 August 2024, Guimarães joined Dan Burn, Kieran Trippier, Jamaal Lascelles and Callum Wilson as part of Newcastle United's leadership group.
+Guimarães was made the team captain on 19 August.
+On 16 March 2025, Guimarães became the first Newcastle United captain to lift a domestic trophy in 70 years, or any trophy in 56 years, after leading the team to victory in the Carabao Cup final against Liverpool.
+After the match, an emotional Guimarães declared, "This is my second home.
+We are making history.
+Some day, when I leave this club, I want the fans to sing my name the way they do to Shearer."